-When it comes to accepting responsibility for it, there is no doubt that experience and travel demonstrate that by conducting studies with batik specialists and historical scholars, preparations are made to demonstrate distinctions.
+When it comes to accepting responsibility for it, there is no doubt that experiences and Indonesia tours for travel demonstrate that by conducting studies with batik specialists and historical scholars, preparations are made to demonstrate distinctions.

-The Batik motif, which is the fundamental pattern of decorating, is derived from old historical artifacts known as Terwengkal Artifacts, discovered during archaeologists' excavations in Banten, Indonesia, in 1976.
+The Batik motif, the fundamental decorating pattern, is derived from old historical artifacts known as Terwengkal Artifacts, discovered during archaeologists' excavations in Banten, Indonesia, in 1976.

-Whatever the color, batik Banten tends to be a soft gray color that reflects Wang Banten's character, with characteristics such as: His ideals, ideas, will, and temperament tend to be high, but his demeanor is always simple and calm.
+Whatever the color, batik Banten tends to be a soft gray color that reflects Wang Banten's character, with characteristics such as His ideals, ideas, will, and temperament tend to be high.
+Still, his demeanor is always simple and calm.
 Or the beautiful color of the batik (statement: Launching Batik Banten description 7 Professor) in the natural reality that supports the Banten area due to the water, so that it becomes the beautiful color of the batik

 Bantenese Batik Textiles

-The National Archaeology has used artifacts from the Banten Sultanate, which were found during the Banten Sultanate's reign, to make 75 ornamental patterns from the Banten Sultanate.
+The National Archaeology has used artifacts from the Banten Sultanate, found during the Banten Sultanate's reign to make 75 ornamental patterns from the Banten Sultanate.

-It is the illumination of decorative design that Banten's government has investigated as part of the context of recovering ornamental elements from historic Bantenese dwellings.
+The Banten government has investigated the illumination of decorative design as part of the context of recovering ornamental elements from historic Bantenese dwellings.

-It has been since 1976 that the National Archaeology and the Faculty of Literature, Universitas Indonesia, have been reconstructing the findings of archaeological digs in order to create these ornamental patterns.
+It has been since 1976 that the National Archaeology and the Faculty of Literature, Universitas Indonesia, have been reconstructing the findings of archaeological digs to create these ornamental patterns.

-Since its patenting in 2003, Bantenese batik has gone through a lengthy and arduous procedure before being eventually acknowledged on a worldwide scale.
-The Bantenese batik was patented after it was proven through research conducted in Malaysia and Singapore, which was subsequently replicated in a total of 62 additional nations.
+Since its patenting in 2003, Bantenese batik has undergone a lengthy and arduous procedure before being acknowledged worldwide.
+The Bantenese batik was patented after it was proven through research conducted in Malaysia and Singapore, which was subsequently replicated in 62 additional nations.
 As it turns out, the United Nations Educational, Scientific, and Cultural Organization was the first group to give Bantenese batik patent rights in the first place.

 Batik from Banten has a distinct narrative personality distinct from other batiks.
-Its themes are drawn from historical relics in a number of instances.
-Grayish hues can be seen in almost every pattern, which is meant to represent the Banten people.
+Its themes are drawn from historical relics in several instances.
+Grayish hues can be seen in almost every pattern representing the Banten people.
 Every piece of batik is infused with philosophical meaning.

 These themes are given their names from the toponyms of historic village names, aristocratic titles, or sultans, as well as the name of Banten's royal court house, among other sources.
-Even the patterns, which are associated with historical tales that include profound philosophies, and the motifs, which hold intellectual significance for the users of Bantenese batik materials and apparel, are identical with historical stories that contain meaningful ideologies.
+Even the patterns associated with historical tales that include profound philosophies and motifs, which hold intellectual significance for Bantenese batik materials and apparel users, are identical to historical stories that contain meaningful ideologies.

 Indonesia was previously referred to as "the Spice Islands" because of the abundance of spices it traded between Europe and Asia.
-During colonial times, a large number of Europeans traveled to these islands to visit.
+During colonial times, many Europeans traveled to these islands to visit.